dijasila/GPAW/doc/algorithms.rst

 =============

 GPAW is released under the `GNU Public License <http://xkcd.com/225>`_ version 3 or any later version.
-See the file :trac:`COPYING` which accompanies the downloaded files, or see the license at GNU's web server at http://www.gnu.org/licenses/.
+See the file :git:`COPYING` which accompanies the downloaded files, or see the license at GNU's web server at http://www.gnu.org/licenses/.
 Everybody is invited to participate in using and :ref:`developing the code <devel>`.